 Two forms of cocaine are abused.

 Small amounts of cocaine make a person feel euphoric, energetic, talkative, and mentally alert.
 It also decreases appetite and the need for sleep.
 When large amounts of cocaine are taken, the high is more intense.
-However, large doses can cause strange or violent behavior in which the person may have tremors or muscle twitches or become paranoid.
+But large doses can cause strange or violent behavior in which the person may have tremors or muscle twitches or become paranoid.

 After using cocaine, the person feels irritable, tired, and depressed.
 This is called a coke crash.
 When a person takes the drug at higher and higher doses (a binge), it can cause increasing irritability, restlessness, and paranoia that can result in a serious loss of touch with reality (paranoid psychosis).

 Cocaine is a very addictive drug, and some people easily lose control over its use.